 Minister revealed that he told the Sydney Morning Herald journalist Michael Ruffles over the weekend after he received three emails from him, that the story was ‘old news’ and suggested that the journalist should be investigated to establish what ‘network’ he belonged to.

-Thailand’s junior agriculture minister Captain Thammanat Prompow on Tuesday told the media that he would take criminal and legal action against a network behind the publication of a story that appeared in the Sydney Morning Herald on Monday which suggested that he was convicted on drug trafficking charges in 1993 and spent 4 years in an Australian prison.
+Thailand’s junior agriculture minister Captain Thamanat Prompow on Tuesday told the media that he would take criminal and legal action against a network behind the publication of a story that appeared in the Sydney Morning Herald on Monday which suggested that he was convicted on drug trafficking charges in 1993 and spent 4 years in an Australian prison.
 He has consistently denied this is the case.
 The key government aide and fixer appeared to suggest some form of collusion between invisible forces in Thailand and the Australian newspaper to dig up what he reportedly called ‘old news’ to sully his name.

-The embattled junior minister Captain Thammanat Prompow today appeared to be in a stronger position after the publication of a startling news story on Monday morning by the Australian newspaper the Sydney Morning Herald which directly contradicted the minister’s July account of his involvement in a drug arrest by Australian Federal Police at a hotel in the Bondi area of Sydney in April 1993.
+The embattled junior minister Captain Thamanat Prompow today appeared to be in a stronger position after the publication of a startling news story on Monday morning by the Australian newspaper the Sydney Morning Herald which directly contradicted the minister’s July account of his involvement in a drug arrest by Australian Federal Police at a hotel in the Bondi area of Sydney in April 1993.

 Threatened to sue the Australian newspaper